servo/servo.org/_posts/2025-08-15-this-month-in-servo.md

     - ScreenY and outerHeight ignores the title bar height servo#37824
     - window.screen.availWidth and availHeight is inaccurate servo#37878
     - servoshell: Tab bar dissapears when resizing the window servo#38255
+    - Resizing the window may reveal extra space that can’t be scrolled servo#38089
+    - --device-pixel-ratio breaks hit testing servo#38090
+    - rect for webview.rs and compositor: webview_renderer.rs is heavily mix-used servo#37978
+    - WebDriver: documents loaded with Navigate To have incorrect scrollable area servo#38093
 - vello
     - Investigate other 2D canvas renderers in a post-Pathfinder world servo#30636
     - Tracking issue of Vello canvas backends servo#38345